up to the Friday, October 26 CMU Athletics Hall of Fame Induction Ceremony,

 cmuchippewas.com.
 Friday evening's event is free of charge and open to the public.
 It begins at 7 p.m. in McGuirk Arena.

-For her efforts on the field, Campbell will be inducted into the CMU Marcy Weston Athletics Hall of Fame on Friday, Oct.
+For all his accomplishments as a Chippewa, Fuller will be inducted into the CMU Athletics Hall of Fame on Friday, Oct.
 26, in a ceremony at McGuirk Arena.
 The event is free and open to the public beginning at 7 p.m.